-The scope of environmental issues to be dealt with by the SEA together with the level of detail to which they are addressed was decided upon taking into account the level of detail included in the Draft Plan, associated Proposed Material Alterations and submissions received from environmental authorities.
-Scoping allowed the SEA to become focused upon key issues relevant to the environmental components which are specified under the SEA Directive1.
+detail included in the Plan and submissions received from environmental authorities.
+Scoping allowed the SEA to become focused upon key issues relevant to the environmental components which are specified under the SEA Directive4.

 3.4.2 Scoping Notices and Submissions